 1. The candidate must be an active member in good standing with the Association.

 2. The candidate may take his/her examination at the first examining board established after his/her acceptance as a member of the Association.
-The exam is conducted annually at the conference site and at other predetermined sites as requested (minimum of five candidates required).
+The exam is conducted annually at the conference site and at other predetermined sites as requested.

 3. For the certification of the member to remain valid, the member must remain in good standing by submitting the prescribed annual dues each year and every year thereafter.

 4. The exam consists of approximately 100 multiple choice questions.
 The exam can be written in English or French.
 You will be given two hours to complete the exam.